Our new startup, Media Browser

 So, if you decide to grow this into something and seek some venture capital etc give me a shout I'd be very interested in being involved.

-Kirk_Davis over 14 years ago
+Kirk_Davis about 15 years ago

 Kirk_Davis